GenURL: A General Framework for Unsupervised Representation Learning: Experiments

 \subsection{Unsupervised Knowledge Distillation}

 We evaluate the KD tasks based on self-supervised learning on STL-10 dataset.
 In this experiment, we adopt MoCo.v2 with ResNet-50 under 1600-epoch pre-training.
-We choose multiple smaller networks with fewer parameters as the student network: ResNet-18~\cite{cvpr2016resnet}, MobileNet.v2~\cite{cvpr2018mobilenetv2}, ShuffleNet.V1~\cite{zhang2017shufflenet}.
-Similar to the pre-training for teacher network, we add one additional MLP layer on the basis of the student network.
+We choose multiple smaller networks with fewer parameters as the student network: ResNet-18~\cite{cvpr2016resnet}, MobileNet.v2~\cite{cvpr2018mobilenetv2}, ShuffleNet.v1~\cite{zhang2017shufflenet}.
+Similar to the pre-training for the teacher network, we add one additional MLP layer on the basis of the student network.
 Follow the linear evaluation protocols in Sec.~\ref{ch5.1:ssl}, we compare the existing relation-based KD methods including RKD~\cite{cvpr2019rkd}, PKT~\cite{eccv2018pkt}, SP~\cite{iccv2019sp}, SSKD~\cite{eccv2020SSKD}, CRD~\cite{iclr2020CRD}, and SEED~\cite{iclr2021seed}.
+We adopt the BCE loss for GenURL in the KD task.

-Table~\ref{tab:kd_stl10_linear} shows the results with various student networks.
-From the view of different student models, we notice that smaller networks perform rather worse and also benefit more from distillation than a larger network.
-From the perspective of various KD loss functions, the results clearly demonstrate that the proposed GenURL with the BCE loss achieves the best results which mainly because the BCE loss optimizes both local geometries and global structures.
+\paragraph{Linear evaluation results} From the view of different student models, as shown in Table~\ref{tab:kd_stl10_linear}, we notice that smaller networks perform rather worse and also benefit more from distillation than larger networks.
+From the perspective of various KD loss functions, the results clearly demonstrate that the proposed GenURL with the BCE loss achieves the best results, which is mainly because the BCE loss optimizes both local geometries and global structures.

+\paragraph{Ablation studies for KD tasks} In contrast to SSL tasks, the input distance in KD tasks is assumed to be well-defined for both positive and negative sample pairs.
+Thus, we adopt the \textit{static} $\tilde p_{X}$ and try to mine relationships among different sub-manifolds by momentum memory bank (\textit{M}) for negative samples, which is similar to dark knowledge~\cite{nips2014kd} in supervised KD tasks.
+Then, we ablate hyperparameters of GenURL for KD tasks in Figure~\ref{fig:kd_ablation}.
+We find that using the BCE loss and \textit{M} with a large batch size achieves the best performance, and the GKL loss with \textit{M} yields the best result when using a small batch size.